particle-iot/docs/src/content/getting-started/new.md

 ### Add device name 2026-09-18

-In the [console add devices csv import](/getting-started/console/console/#add-many-devices-adding-devices) you can now specify the device name.
+In the [console add devices csv import](/getting-started/console/console/#add-many-devices-adding-devices) you can optionally specify the device name and group.

 ### TAN016 Tracker One USB charging current advisory 2026-09-18